Liestiadi

 Liestiadi (born 14 October 1968) is an Indonesian former football player.
-He currently coached for Liga 2 club Sriwijaya.
+He currently coached for youth team of PS Kwarta Deli Serdang.

 Personal life

 Before getting into coaching, he was a computer teacher in SMA Sutomo in Medan.
 He holds a Bachelor of Information Technology degree from Institut Teknologi TD Pardede.

 Coaching career

 During his time at Arema as Robert Alberts assistant, he won the 2009–10 Indonesia Super League.
 He was appointed as the assistant for the Indonesia national football team in 2011 and also for several youth national teams.

 On 26 November 2014, he signed with Gresik United to coach them for the 2015 Indonesia Super League.

 Since 2008, he holds the AFC A coaching licence.